Apartments for rent in Houston: What will $1,300 get you?

 Curious just how far your dollar goes in Houston?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to locating affordable apartments in Houston if you're on a budget of up to $1,300/month.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to locating affordable apartments in Houston if you've got up to $1,300/month earmarked for your rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.